All Episodes

 They're sissies.

-Well, the leader of the club.
+And here's the number one, well, the leader of the club.

-He happens to sit in the oval orifice.
+And he happens to sit in the oval orifice.

-The problem with understanding this is like everything else, Obama doesn't dare tell you what his real reason is.
+The problem with understanding this is, is like everything else, Obama doesn't dare tell you what his real reason is.

 He doesn't want it debated because the American people would oppose it.